-16. Do I need to read my Personal Attendant Worksheet before I sign it?
+15. Do I need to read my Personal Attendant Worksheet before I sign it?

 - Yes, read your worksheet closely to make sure that the Personal Attendant has done it correctly.
-There should not be anything on the form that he or she did not do for you. - You and/or your Personal Attendant could be found guilty of healthcare fraud if it is found services were paid for that were not performed. - Your signature on the worksheet says that services were provided and that the worksheet is correct. - If you think your Personal Attendant or employee is lying on your worksheet, call your Personal Attendant agency immediately and your Case Manager or Resource Consultant. - Make sure you read and initial the worksheet EVERY DAY to make sure that everything is correct.
+There should not be anything on the form that he or she did not do for you. - You and/or your Personal Attendant could be found guilty of healthcare fraud if it is found services were paid for that were not performed. - Your signature on the worksheet says that services were provided, and that the worksheet is correct. - Your confirmation of the services being provided in the Electronic Verification Visit (EVV) system also states the services were provided and the time spent. - If you think your Personal Attendant or employee is lying on your worksheet, call your Personal Attendant agency immediately and your Case Manager or Resource Consultant. - Make sure you read and initial the worksheet EVERY DAY to make sure that everything is correct.
 Sign on the back of the form (or the second page) on the last day of service. - If you feel pressured or bullied to sign a worksheet that is not correct, contact your Personal Attendant agency and your Case Manager or Resource Consultant to let them know. - If you need someone to go over your paperwork with you, let your Personal Attendant agency and your Case Manager or Resource Consultant know.

-17. My family member works for an agency as my Personal Attendant.
+16. My family member works for an agency as my Personal Attendant.
 When is she/he my family member, and when is she/he an employee?